Understanding the Car Insurance Renewal Process

 Why Annual Reviews Matter

 Your insurance needs evolve as your life changes.
 An annual coverage review ensures your policy keeps pace with your current situation, provides adequate protection, and doesn't include coverage you no longer need.
+Use our car insurance policy review checklist to guide your audit.
 Life changes that should trigger a policy review include:

 - Marriage or divorce affecting household drivers